iagoapiai/Python-Monitor-Nike-BR/Readme.md

 ## OBSERVATION

-This code will only work if you change the discord_webhook!
+This code will only work if you change the discord_webhook and the API URL!

 ## THIS PRINT IS HOW THE BOT IS CORRENTLY
-I didn't update the code because I'm working on it!
+Code in process!

 <p align="center">
     <img src="https://github.com/iagoapiai/Monitor-Nike-BR/assets/116030785/015f14c0-aa75-43e7-b3d0-1a297a856b91">